 4PC: Increases CRIT Rate by 4%.
 The wearer deals 8%/12% increased CRIT DMG to enemies with at least 2/3 debuffs.
 After the wearer inflicts a debuff on enemy targets, the aforementioned effects increase by 100%, lasting for 1 turn(s).

-Notes: Another generic relic set–it doesn’t offer Anaxa much, other than stats he already is self-sufficient in.
+Notes: Another generic relic set–it doesn’t offer Anaxa much, other than stats he is already self-sufficient in.

 Planar Ornaments